AyyappaXemplar/netlify-poc/README.md

 ```

-The call to mixpanel should be inserted in a lifecible method like `componentDidMount` or a effect hook:
+The call to mixpanel should be inserted in a life cycle method like `componentDidMount` or a effect hook:
 ```
 useEffect(() => { mixpanel.track('myEvent') }, [])
 ```